mozilla-l10n/documentation/products/firefox_android/adding_multilocales.md

 $ hg update central
 ```

-The file to modify is in `mobile/android/locales/maemo-locales`, open it with your text editor of choice.
+The first file to modify is in `mobile/android/locales/maemo-locales`, open it with your text editor of choice.

 ```BASH
 $ atom mobile/android/locales/maemo-locales